Base3: a simple interpolation-based ensemble method for robust dynamic link prediction: Experiments

 We report performance using the standard evaluation metric in TGB, Mean Reciprocal Rank (MRR) on both the validation and test sets for our main experiments -- we also look at Area Under the Receiver Operating Characteristic curve (AUROC) scores, in our ablation studies.
 For each dataset, we compare our proposed models, \textbf{t-CoMem} and \textbf{Base3}, against existing non-learnable baselines (EdgeBank and PopTrack \cite{edgebank, PopTrack}) as well as state-of-the-art trainable models DyGFormer, TNCN, TGN, and GraphMixer \cite{yu2023towards, rossi2020temporal, cong2023graphmixer, zhang2024efficient}.
 A key point to note about these results is that, as with original reports of EdgeBank’s performance, we do not report standard deviations.
 This is because Base3 and its components are entirely deterministic: their predictions do not vary across runs or random seeds.
 Consequently, repeated executions yield identical outputs, and we therefore present only single-run results.

 .1in

 Figure~\ref{fig:test_mrr} presents the MRR scores across the five datasets of the non-learnable baselines.
 Comparing Base3's individual components against each other strongly highlights t-CoMem as taking the lead in performance, while also putting forward the strength of compounding them together.
 Indeed, Base3 always outperforms its individual components by a considerable margin, except on \texttt{tgbl-flight}, on which t-CoMem itself performs best.
-Notably: .1in
+Thus, our mixture-of-experts approach consistently outperforms existing baselines while maintaining strong levels of comprehensibility.
+While a non-linear learning scheme may further improve this and push Base3 to consistently outperform t-CoMem, such a method would limit interpretability.
+Notably, our results show: .1in

 \begin{itemize} \item On \texttt{tgbl-wiki-v2}, Base3 achieves a high test MRR (0.743).
 Both EdgeBank and PopTrack perform more poorly on this dataset, which exhibits modest novelty (surprise = 0.108).
 Base3’s success here stems from its ability to yield EdgeBank's recurrent pattern recognition strengths, while falling back on t-CoMem’s neighborhood-aware scores when explicit memorization (EdgeBank) or popularity (PopTrack) fail.